List of United States senators from South Dakota

-South Dakota was admitted to the Union on November 2, 1889, and elects U.S. senators to Class 2 and Class 3.
+South Dakota was admitted to the Union on November 2, 1889, and elects U.S. senators to class 2 and class 3.
 Its current U.S. senators are Republicans John Thune (since 2005) and Mike Rounds (since 2015).
 Karl E. Mundt is South Dakota's longest-serving senator (1948–1973).
+South Dakota is one of 15 states alongside California, Colorado, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, and Utah to have a younger senior senator and an older junior senator.
+South Dakota's class 3 seat also holds the distinction of having a future Senate Majority Leader (John Thune) defeat and succeed a former Majority Leader (Tom Daschle).